 Tech reviews are rare here but having reviewed a Garmin 820 Edge GPS bike computer here partly out of disappointment here’s a follow-up with a comparable device from Wahoo that has become a reliable companion on recon rides.

-The Garmin got a review here in part because it got plenty of excellent reviews elsewhere which jarred with my personal experience: the touch-screen was problematic and the battery life could be as little as five hours on a full charge.
+The Garmin got a review here partly because of excellent reviews elsewhere which jarred with my personal experience: the touch-screen was problematic and the battery life could be as little as five hours on a full charge.
 It lasts longer if you take steps to manage it like turning off the display but what good is a GPS bike computer that turns off the screen?
-It’s like having a map that shouldn’t be opened and it means that you can’t look down to see your speed or effort on a climb without first waking the display up.
+It’s like having a map that shouldn’t be opened and it means that you can’t look down to see your speed or effort on a climb without first waking the display up and when something works like this it’s not worth a high rating?
 It was worth sharing the experience in case other readers ended up as disappointed.
-Partly thanks to reader comments in response to the review I went and bought the Wahoo Element Bolt and so here’s a review after more than six month’s use.
+Partly thanks to reader comments in response to the review I bought the Wahoo Element Bolt and so here’s a review after more than six month’s use.

 Out of the box it comes with an out-front mount, a mount for your stem or bars, some zip-ties and a micro-USB cable for charging.
-The out-front mount is touted as aerodynamic as it is profiled and fits flush with the device, more aesthetic than performance-enhancing and more importantly it feels secure and doesn’t flex or flap and comes with a screw to lock it to the mount but do that and you won’t be able to reach the charging pout.
+The out-front mount is touted as aerodynamic as it is profiled and fits flush with the device, more aesthetic than performance-enhancing and more importantly it feels secure and doesn’t flex or flap.
+It comes with a screw to lock the device to the mount but do that and you won’t be able to reach the charging port.
 The unit itself is about the same size as a Garmin 820 or 520 and weighs 60 grams.

-The display is black and white liquid crystal, retro like a Nokia only there’s no inbuilt snake game.
+The display is black and white liquid crystal, retro like an old Nokia only there’s no inbuilt snake game.
 It keeps things simpler and the contrast is good.
 The controls are via buttons, one on the upper left edge for power and to access some settings, two on the lower right edge which zoom in and out on the display and three below the display.
-Personally the buttons work better than the Garmin 820’s touch-screen: you press and the device responds whether you have gloves or the display is wet.
+Personally the buttons work better than the Garmin 820’s touch-screen: press and it responds whether you have gloves or the display is wet.

-As well as the display the device beeps alerts if you want and there’s a row of LEDs across the top of the device and these can be configured to flash, eg to indicate a turn or to show whether you are above or below a pre-determined target average speed or power rate which could be a useful training aid although I didn’t use this much.
+As well as the display the device can beeps alerts and there’s a row of LEDs across the top of the device which can be configured to flash, eg to indicate a turn or to show whether you are above or below a pre-determined target speed or power which could be a useful training aid although I didn’t use this much.

 The battery life is the best thing.
 A four hour ride and it’s typically down to 70%.
 After an eight hour ride – to recon the upcoming Vercors stage of the Dauphiné and back via a scenic route – it was down to 38% and without any steps to save power, eg with the map screen open a lot, an open Bluetooth connection and the Wifi wasn’t turned off.
 If you’re only into short spins this is less of a deal-breaker but if you like long rides then the Wahoo dependable especially as the longer the ride the more you are likely to want the mapping and routing.